 Supporting the human-animal bond between people and their animals.
 Animals who are family members, confidantes, partners, and best friends.
 When these bonds are tested by illness, behavior problems, injury, or death, we are here to help you.

-At NC State’s VHC, the “clinical counselor” is a mental health professional whose job is to help you find solutions to the issues arising during the course of your animal’s medical treatment.
-Our clinical counselor is a licensed clinical social worker whose specialties include human-animal relationships, traumatic loss, and grief counseling.
+At NC State’s VHC, the veterinary social worker is a mental health professional whose job is to help you find solutions to the issues arising during the course of your animal’s medical treatment.
+Our veterinary social worker is a licensed clinical social worker whose specialties include human-animal relationships, traumatic loss, and grief counseling.
 While social workers have been working in health care since the beginning of the 20th century, the integration of social workers in veterinary medicine is a relatively recent development.
 The VHC is one of only a handful of veterinary facilities in the country to include a social worker on the veterinary medical team with the goal of providing family-centered care.

-What can Client Counseling Services do for you?
+What can Family & Community Services do for you?